 - First Time Visitors

 If this is your first meeting, contact us because meetings can change at the last minute.
 You can also ask to be added to the Legislative Committee Meeting distribution list.
 You can attend in person or call in using our phone system.

 - When you first call in please announce yourself with your name and identify yourself with a designation such as retiree, representing an organization or other affiliation.

 - When you first call in, you may hear a lot of talking, at some point the Chair of the meeting will ask if anyone is calling in – speak up and identify yourself.

 - When you first call in, you may be put on hold which means the call in phone system is not activated yet.
-If this happens please wait for the official meeting time, and then call or text Ed Shackelford at 720-353-3775 – texting is preferred as Ed’s phone may be muted for the meeting.
+If this happens please wait approximately 5 minutes for the official meeting time.
+If nothing happens, then call 303-832-4535.

 Special thanks to our Committee Meeting Host …